THINGS TO REMEMBER WHEN BOOKING EventS WITH BROWN BEAR SOUND

 Our smallest rig runs on a single 20A 120v power circuit, but our largest rig requires a Nema14-50 230v plug (like you would use to plug in a dryer or stove).
 If you are planning to rent a generator to provide power for the sound system, make sure to let us know what connectors it will have, and have a qualified electrician properly ground the chassis and monitor fuel levels throughout the event.
 Our largest rig at full output would require a generator with a minimum of 6,000 running watts and 30,000 starting watts.
 When possible, Inverter generators are greatly preferred over AVR type generators for this type of task, and they should always be electrically bonded to the stage frame and connected to earth with a dedicated ground rod.

 For the event duration, there are a few factors to consider.
 First, it takes us anywhere from 2-6 hours to prepare a sound system for sound check, depending on the load-in proximity and scale of the event.
 Second, the more acts that need to sound check, the longer that process will take, especially if the artists are travelling from out of town and may or may not be exactly on schedule.
 Sound checks can be 15 minutes to 3 hours, depending on the size of the group, complexity of the instrumentation, number of monitor mixes involved, and number of acts.
 A seasoned touring band can complete a sound check in half the time it takes a band that is just starting out.
 If the audience area is a multi-purpose area (like a dinner or awards ceremony) we need to know the latest we can be performing our sound-check before silence is required.
-Finally, estimate the performance duration, and we add the tear-down/load-out estimate to determine the total labour costs.
+Finally, estimate the performance duration so we can determine the engineer labour costs.

 Don't forget to allow space for the sound system in the venue design.
-It's easy to overlook, but after the dance floor and stage are in place, remember that there will still be stands, speakers, cables, racks, and a mixing position that take up space in the venue, and interconnect cables from the mixing position to the stage that require vehicle-free paths as directly as possible..
+It's easy to overlook, but after the dance floor and stage are in place, remember that there will still be stands, speakers, cabling, equipment racks, and a mixing position that take up space in the venue, and interconnect cables from the mixing position to the stage that require vehicle-free paths as directly as possible.
+Storage for equipment cases may be needed near the performance area for indoor events where the loading dock cannot be easily accessed.

 Step 3.
 Sign Contract, Pay Deposit (Typically 50%, 30 days before show).